mobxjs/mobx.dart/mobx_codegen/README.md

 class Todo = TodoBase with _$Todo;

 // The store-class
-abstract class TodoBase implements Store {
+abstract class TodoBase with Store {
   TodoBase(this.description);

   @observable